PatrickvanEwijk/UpperboundApproachesDuality/README.md

 2. The Fuiji et al. (2011) simple improvement upper bound has been implemented in the python files for the fractional Brownian motion, but has not been implemented in the report.
 In an earlier stage, this approach has shortly been considered.
 However, I did not invest significant time in this approach, so any use of this implementation should be undertaken with caution and at one's own risk.

+ ## Additional python scripts
+ 1. txt_to_pickle.py: Convert raw data from .txt format to list format which is stored in a pickle file.
+ 2. pickletotable.py: For a specified pickle file (or txt file, which uses txt_to_pickle.py to convert to pickle), print the table corresponding to a raw data file.
+ 3. creatinfiguresfromrawdata.py: File to create figures corresponding to raw data files, and saving these in .pdf format.
+ 4. utils.py: General file, containing column names for printed tables, function for setting seeds, function for saving figures in a certain resolution, smoothening the somewhat ill defined names of the approaches in the raw data files.
+ 5. modelRrobust2MS.py & modelRrobust2fBM.py: Object Oriented Programming classes for the approaches.
+Respectively for the Bermudan Max Call with multiple exercise rights and stopping a fractional Brownian motion.

+[^1]: However, it is slightly adjusted as all trajectories are used rather than the ones in-the-money.

 ## Citation
  - Andersen, L., & Broadie, M. (2004).
 Primal-dual simulation algorithm for pricing multidimensional American options.
 Management Science, 50 (9), 1222–1234.
  - Belomestny, D. (2013).
 Solving optimal stopping problems via empirical dual optimization.
 The Annals of Applied Probability, 1988–2019.